 God says this over and over about himself in his Word.
 We say we believe it but we've gotta believe it enough to put our money where our mouths are.
 If God really is good and loves my kids more deeply than I do, than what he's asking of me must be good for them.

-The problem has to be with my view of the circumstances if I feel like I need to protect my kids from God's plan for their Mom.
-It takes practice to take these moments, turn them around, and look at them from the other side....but you can learn to do it.
+If I find myself feeling like I need to protect my kids from God's plan for their Mom, the problem has to be with my view of the circumstances.
+It takes practice to take these moments, turn them around, and look at them from the other side.
+But you can learn to do it.

-God's call to Scott and I to spend our lives in ministry has cost our kids a lot.
-The statistics out there aren't good for pastor's kids leaving home with their own faith in God in tact.
-Their parent's vocation requires them give up a chunk of their privacy, share their parents with the needs of a lot of people, and live a penny pinching lifestyle.....and not blame God for it when it feels hard.
-Right from the beginning of our marriage I had a choice to make.
+God calling Scott and me to ministry has cost our kids a lot.
+The statistics say most pastor's kids don't leave home with their own faith in God intact.
+Their parent's vocation requires them to give up a chunk of their privacy, share their parents with the needs of a lot of people, and live a penny-pinching lifestyle.
+It's natural for pastors' kids to struggle with blaming God for their hardships.
+Right from the beginning of our marriage, I had a choice to make.
 I could either live in fear about what would happen to our kids or trust God that he knows what he's doing and he's doing something FOR THEIR GOOD!
 God's call was unmistakable and his character made it unlikely that he was telling us to blindly throw our kids to the wolves for the sake of that call.
 So I decided to believe that the good outweighs the bad and made it my job to sound the trumpet when I see those things.

-Why did you get to go on this overseas missions trip as an 11 year old?
+Why did you get to go on this overseas mission trip as an 11-year-old?
 Pastor's Kid!